 - your situation is covered by other University policies such as harassment

 For each category a RPA can advise you about what actions are appropriate and who to contact.
 The second category, where conduct is not responsible research conduct, the RPA will engage to improve the situation informally.

 Their aim is for all parties to be clearer about good research conduct and ways they can negotiate with others in the present situation to achieve it.

 They advise individuals on those policies and procedures, and can make recommendations relating to research conduct and raising a concern or a complaint.
-A list of policies is included on another page.
+A list of policies is included on the Other relevant policies and services page.

 A RPA can provide advice to researchers outside their own College, and staff and students may contact an RPA outside of their College.